Welcome to today's edition of the Rush 24-7 podcast.

 When people finally wake up and realize all this is being done on purpose, they're going to be livid and outraged.

-And slowly more and more people are awakening the idea that they were defrauded by the media and by the candidate during the 2008 Democrat presidential campaign.
+And slowly, more and more people are awakening the idea that they were defrauded by the media and by the candidate during the 2008 Democrat presidential campaign.

-Now, this this report, Democrats run the Kerry's committee, and they can issue a report, whatever Kerry wants it to say.
+They can issue a report, whatever Kerry wants it to say.

 But his hypocrisy here cannot be overstated.